-SET $\downarrow$ $ ightharpoonup$ units params $\overline{\textbf{INPUTS}}$ outputs alarms comms tm/log setup test end 0-PT5 FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+SET) ↓ $ ightharpoonup$ units params $\overline{\textbf{INPUTS}}$ outputs alarms comms tm/log setup test end KFRET unit This parameter is available for viewing and editing only when the correction type is set to Linear.
+The K-factor of the flowmeter is the number of pulses from the flowmeter per unit of volume (or mass).
+The K-factor cannot be 0 (zero).
+NO-PTS FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the number of non-linearity correction points.
 Press or to select a number between 1 and 10 for the number of correction points.
 FREQ01 FINP to FREQn This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the frequency for this correction point.
 The instrument uses linear interpolation between the correction points except that the correction factor for FREQ01 is used from 0Hz up to FREQ01.
 Similarly, the instrument maintains the correction factor for the highest frequency setting up to the maximum input frequency.
-The following diagram shows the scaling factors at different frequencies. for a hypothetical flowmeter.
+The following diagram shows the scaling factors at different frequencies for a hypothetical flowmeter.
 The heavy black line represents the actual scaling factor of the flowmeter.
 The light black line is the approximation that the instrument uses.
-Scaling Factor ↑ FACT02 FACT03 FACT01 FACT04 Frequency FREQ01 FREQ02 FREQ03 FREQ04 FREQ05 Enter the lowest correction factor frequency as FREQ01 and proceed up to the highest frequency.
+Scaling Factor A FACT02 FACT03 FACT01 FACT05 FREQ01 FREQ02 FREQ03 FREQ04 FREQ05 Enter the lowest correction factor frequency as FREQ01 and proceed up to the highest frequency.
 You can press the DISPLAY key to skip the non-linear points and go to the next item.